Legal Resumes that Get Results

 Think of your resume as a blueprint for future interview discussions.
 Your resume content and organization should steer the interview conversation in the direction of your strengths.
 Resume content should show the relationship between what you have to offer and what the legal employer values.
 Additionally, your resume should be tailored to fit the job for which you are applying.
 This might mean reworking your resume content to emphasize certain skills and employment history applicable to that specific job opportunity.

 Begin resume preparation with an inventory of your unique strengths.
-The StrengthsQuest profile available through Moritz Career Services can help you identify your top strengths and how they relate to legal practice and specific substantive areas.
+The StrengthsQuest profile available through Moritz Career Development can help you identify your top strengths and how they relate to legal practice and specific substantive areas.

 Next, make a comprehensive list of past work or school successes.
 The choices you make about resume content will come from this list of accomplishments and experiences.
 Examine the list for common themes and relevance to the practice of law.
 The list should include: